rashtay/react_native_beej/README.md

 This project is a [React Native](https://facebook.github.io/react-native/) boilerplate that can be used as a base to build your a mobile application (ios and android).

 The starter kit provides with the modern tools for developer efficiency and debugging.
-I have also configured the architecture by observing the common patterns adopted by the react native community.
+The architecture has been configured observing the common patterns adopted by the react native community.

 [comment]: <> ([![NPM Version][npm-image]][npm-url])